Logistic Regression

 • If $\hat{y} < 0.5$, predict Class 0 (e.g., the student fails).

-ℹ️ Note: In $\hat{y} \geq 0.5$ and $\hat{y} < 0.5$, the value $0.5$ is called the decision boundary.
+In $\hat{y} \geq 0.5$ and $\hat{y} < 0.5$, the value $0.5$ is called the decision boundary.
 The decision boundary is usually 0.5, but it could be a different value based on the problem.
 For example, if we are creating a disease detection algorithm, and this algorithm will be used to flag ‘potential’ diseases, we could lower the decision boundary to let’s say 0.3.

 🔍 How Does It Learn?

-We’ve learned that we need cost functions in order to use gradient descent to find the best fitting graph in the data (this is explained in the previous blog).
-However, if we use the same cost function as linear regression (MSE) for logistic regression, we get a cost function as below: MSE in linear vs logistic regression As you could see, while the cost function plot for linear regression is a smooth convex, the cost function plot for logistic regression is a wiggly non-convex.
+As you could see, while the cost function plot for linear regression is a smooth convex, the cost function plot for logistic regression is a wiggly non-convex.
 This makes it hard to reach the global minimum since there are many local minima where gradient descent can get stuck.
-Instead, we use a different cost function: Binary Cross-Entropy (also called Log Loss)!
+Instead, we use a different cost function: binary cross-entropy (also called Log Loss)!
 This is the formula of binary cross-entropy:

 \(J(w, b) = -\frac{1}{m} \sum_{i=1}^{m} \Big[ y^{(i)} \log\big(\hat{y}^{(i)}\big) + \big(1 - y^{(i)}\big) \log\big(1 - \hat{y}^{(i)}\big) \Big]\)